Coping During Community Unrest

 The National Alliance on Mental Illness (NAMI) has an information & resource page dedicated to African-Americans’ Mental Health.

 The National Organization for People of Color Against Suicide is an organization that currently provides support services, information and training.

-Sista Afya provides young adult Black women with mental wellness education, resource connection, and community support that empowers them to take charge of their mental
+Sista Afya provides young adult Black women with mental wellness education, resource connection, and community support that empowers them to take charge of their mental wellbeing.

 Healing Collective Trauma’s website addresses the diverse forms of collective trauma from a cross-cultural perspective with interviews, articles and links.